Tips on How to Take Photos With Your Video Camera For Best Results

 One of the differences between camcorders and a hybrid camera like a DSLR or mirrorless with video capabilities is that camcorders are a video-first camera, while the others are photo-first cameras.

-Now, hybrid cameras like the Panasonic GH5S, Panasonic S1H, BlackMagic Pocket Cinema 4K or 6K are video cameras first, but their form factor still springs from the traditional photography camera.
+Sure, hybrid cameras like the Panasonic GH5S, and Blackmagic Pocket Cinema 4K or 6K are video cameras first, but their form factor still resembles a traditional photography camera.
 And they’ll allow you to take photos as well.

 Premiere Pro

-With that said, there are a few things to consider even before you record to make sure you get the highest picture quality possible when you extract a photo from a video following this method:
+With that said, there are a few things to consider even before you record to ensure you get the highest picture quality possible when you extract a photo from a video following this method:

 Choose the highest resolution possible

-If you own a camcorder that shoots in both FullHD and 4K, I’d recommend you choose the 4K mode if you want to extract photos as well.
+If you own a camcorder that shoots in both FullHD and 4K, I recommend you choose the 4K mode if you want to extract photos as well.

 In other words, don’t expect large scale prints with a high PPI (Pixels Per Inch) with pictures grabbed from a video.
 There’s a reason why professional photographers use cameras with 50 MP for those kinds of prints.